tolauwae/phd-thesis/src/introduction/introduction.typ

 #C4

 This shortcoming is addressed by our multiverse debugger for microcontrollers, _MIO_, which we present in @chap:multiverse.
-The _MIO_ debugger presents the first multiverse debugger that works on a live execution of the program, and takes into account both input and output streams.
+The _MIO_ debugger presents the first multiverse debugger that works on a live execution of the program.
+This brings with it a number of challenges, foremost is how to take into account both input and output streams during live exploration of the multiverse.
-While highly motivated by the embedded software setting, these challenges are not unique to constrained devices, but apply more generally to multiverse debugging as a principle.
+While highly motivated by the embedded software setting, this challenges is not unique to constrained devices, but applies more generally to multiverse debugging as a principle.

+#C5

-The MIO debugger is unique in another way, as it can reverse the program's execution including the output effects, while remaining sound and complete.
+The MIO debugger is unique in solving this issue by reversing both the program's execution and its output effects, while remaining sound and complete.
 Again, we prove the soundness and completeness of our multiverse debugger, particularly in @mult:correctness.

 === Open-source prototype and usability